 WHAT ADVICE DO YOU HAVE FOR PHE VOLUNTEERS?

-And really out of service and to not stop there, continue on that development and take in everything that you learned.
+Do not stop at service, continue on that development and take in everything that you learned.

-Save your materials and reflect on it and thinks about all the stuff that you’ve done.
+Save your materials, reflect on them, and thinks about all the stuff that you’ve done.
 Really push yourself to hit every goal that you possibly can.

 It’s a great resource for development and if you know a place that needs it, make that connection!